tudurom/windowchef/man/waitron.1.md

 	workspaces over groups.

 * `enable_borders` <BOOL>:
-	If true, border colors will be set each time a window gets/loses focus.
+	If true, the border will be fully managed by the window manager.
+Border colors will be set each time a window gets/loses focus.
+Setting it to false lets the user manage the border of every window using external tools.
-	Setting it to false is useful when using another program to draw the borders (example: `chwb2` from wmutils).
+	(example: `chwb2` from wmutils).

 * `enable_last_window_focusing` <BOOL>: